foureyes/csci-ua.0480-spring2019-008/homework/01-tic-tac-toe.markdown

 ### Assumptions

-The functions make some assumptions about how you'll be representing a Connectmoji grid:
+The functions make some assumptions about how you'll be representing a Tic Tac Toe board.

-{% comment %}
 1. although some functions allow for arbitrary rows and columns...
     * you can assume that a board will always have at least 1 square, but no more than 26 squares
     * you can also assume that a board's rows and columns will always be equal